Scheduled Runs

 - Click Create Schedule.

-- Enable or disable a schedule without deleting it.
-Disabled schedules keep their configuration but don’t execute.
+- Enable or Disable a schedule without deleting it.
+Disabled schedules keep their configuration but do not execute.

 - Edit a schedule to change its settings.